Note: This page will be updated as information changes

 OPERATIONAL CHANGES TO CITY SERVICES

-UPDATE: March 19, 2020 - In an adundance of caution, City Manager Luis Patlan signed an executive order declaring a State of Emergency for the City of Dinuba today pursuant to Section 9.14.030(b) of the Dinuba Municipal Code.
+UPDATE: March 19, 2020 - City Manager Luis Patlan has signed an executive order declaring a State of Emergency for the City of Dinuba pursuant to Section 9.14.030(b) of the Dinuba Municipal Code.
+This delatration was ratifyed by Dinuba City Council on March 24, 2020.
 This declaration is made in an abundance of caution and will allow the City of Dinuba to access any available emergency funds and resources or take any necessary action locally during the coronavirus (COVID-19) crisis.
 The City’s Emergency Operations Center has also been placed in a state of readiness in order to respond to any critical needs that may arise and to coordinate with county, state and federal agencies.

 At this time, the City has made some temporary operational changes as recommended by the Tulare County HHSA, Centers for Disease Control and Prevention (CDC) and the California Department of Public Health (CDPH):